lyft/clutch/tools/license-finder/README.md

 $ docker run -v $PWD:/scan -it licensefinder/license_finder /bin/bash -lc "cd /scan/tools/license-finder && license_finder approvals add '<dependency_to_add>'"
 ```

-When a license or dependecy is approved, the changes will be automatically added to [`license_dependency_decisions.yml`](./license_dependency_decisions.yml).
+When a license or dependency is approved, the changes will be automatically added to [`license_dependency_decisions.yml`](./license_dependency_decisions.yml).
 Commit the file changes to the pull request.

 # Handling unknown licenses (preferred method)
 When License Finder reports that a dependency's license is 'unknown', the license should be manually researched.
 Then record it with: